pycontribs/pyrax/docs/cloud_files.md

     print "Calculated checksum:", chksum
     print "Stored object etag:", obj.etag

-If all went well, the two values will match.
+If all went well, the two values are identical.
 If not, an `UploadFailed` exception would have been raised, and the object would not be stored in Cloud Files.

 If you have a `Container` object, you can call `store_object()` directly on it to store an object into that container: